aberner6/ITP-DWD-Fall-2012-Simple-server/README.md

 	python web.py

-If successful, a simple web server is now running on your computer at [http://localhost:5000](http://localhost:5000)
+If successful, a simple web server is now running on your computer.
+Open your browser and visit [http://localhost:5000](http://localhost:5000)

-### Stopping the server

-You can stop the server by pressing the CTRL+C keys inside the Terminal.

 Two pages are available
 * [/](http://localhost:5000) - the main page